simplito/deepfellow-cli/docs/INSTALL.md

 If downloads fail:

 * Check your internet connection
-* Try installing from PyPI directly: `pip install deepfellow`
+* Try installing from PyPI directly: `pip install deepfellow-cli`
 * Use a different mirror or wait and retry

 ### Python version issues